 To be completed by mentee upon receipt of completed evaluation form.
-The mentee is encouraged to share these comments with the Mentor but is not obligated to do so.
+The mentee is encouraged to share these comments with the mentor but is not obligated to do so.
+DRS may anonymously share feedback with mentors, and may also use feedback anonymously to train mentors.
 Attach additional sheets as necessary.

-Mentor Name and Date of Mediation
+Mentor Name and Date of Mediation \\\\\